 - Carbon Adsorption

-Our line of antifreeze products, marketed under the Trinity® Brand, is a top customer choice.
+Our new World Oil Antifreeze line of products, formerly marketed under the Trinity® Brand, is a top customer choice.
 Our clients include nationally known quick lube and tire retailers, independent shops, dealerships for non-warranty vehicles, major fleet and civic clients.
 Our products meet all current ASTM standards for antifreeze grade ethylene glycol, light duty, and heavy duty antifreeze products.

 When it comes to disposing of RCRA fuels, including solvents, paint-related materials, contaminated used oils, and other materials unsuitable for recycling, we take great care.
 Our RCRA Fuels Unit receives and safely stores waste RCRA fuels before shipping them to offsite, permitted recyclers or incinerators.
 It’s just one more way we’re working hard to make California cleaner today, and tomorrow.